Skip to main content

 Coco Coir Drawbacks

 Coco coir also has some drawbacks.
 It has a high salinity unless thoroughly washed, and its quality and consistency can vary more than peat moss, depending on the source.
 It also doesn’t contain many microorganisms and few trace elements.
-Since it is an inert grow medium, it does not have any nutrients, so growers must provide their plants with nutrients and maintain their pH levels throughout the plant’s life cycle.

 Also, because some coco coir is sprayed with pesticides in its country of origin, combined with its tendency to be high in sodium and magnesium, means that it must be thoroughly washed and treated (follow the same instructions for treating coco coir as the peat moss method detailed above).